About the Phoenix Bioscience Core

 The Phoenix Bioscience Core is the ideal location for biotech business expansion and acceleration.
 The PBC is at the center of Phoenix’s connected biotech ecosystem.
 Its innovators are dedicated to the relentless pursuit of cures from discovery to delivery, where unprecedented collaborations set a new standard.

-The PBC’s founding tenants, the Translational Genomics Research Institute (TGen), an affiliate of the City of Hope, and the International Genomics Consortium (IGC) are renowned world leaders in genomics, generating breakthrough research and information enabling the delivery of personalized, life-changing medical treatments to millions.
+The Phoenix Bioscience Core’s founding tenants, the Translational Genomics Research Institute (TGen), an affiliate of the City of Hope, and the International Genomics Consortium (IGC) are renowned world leaders in genomics, generating breakthrough research and information enabling the delivery of personalized, life-changing medical treatments to millions.
 These two organizations have spun out more than 30 bioscience companies that have continued to be leaders in their fields, further multiplying their impact on the advancement of precision medicine.

 The PBC is also home to corporate, federal, and early-stage life science leaders, collocated alongside nationally ranked medical education and academic research.
 Some globally recognized leaders in the life sciences on the PBC include Exact Sciences, NIH’s National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) research center, the Phoenix Veteran’s Administration and the Dignity Health Cancer Institute.